 9. Mosquitos are more attracted to the color blue than any other color.

-10. Kangaroos can’t walk backwards.
+10. Kangaroos can’t walk backward.

 12. The largest recorded snowflake was 15 Inch wide and 8 Inch thick.
 It fell in Montana in 1887.

 13. The tip of a bullwhip moves so fast that the sound it makes is actually a tiny sonic boom.